 If the generator exhaust plume is low to the ground, avoid walking the sonde through it.
 Do not release the radiosonde through the generator plume; adjust the release location if necessary.

 Check that the payout string is free to unspool and not tangled with yourself or any part of the radiosonde system.
 Lower the sonde close to the ground, and release the balloon allowing the payout reel to unspool.
 It is important to the PIs that the balloon be launched from approximately the same location (elevation included) each day: 10 meters out from the SMG bay door.

+DECONFLICTING LAUNCHES WITH FLIGHT OPERATIONS – TO BE ADDED

-HIGH WIND/EXTREME COLD LAUNCHES
+HIGH WIND/EXTREME COLD LAUNCHES – TO BE UPDATED FOR BUDDY SYSTEM

 If loading the sonde onto the balloon loop outdoors is impossible due to high winds or extreme cold: